-(e) In addition to the minimum requirements set forth above it is recommended that usage banners, policies and user agreements collectively will provide, in some form, for the following:

-- The user acknowledges, understands and agrees to be bound by requirements for use of government information systems consistent with DOE O 203.1, Limited Personal Use of Government Office Equipment including Information Technology, current version, and any other applicable DOE Order or directive regarding use of DOE information systems; - The user acknowledges, understands and consents to the fact that unauthorized or improper use of Government information systems may result in limitations placed on the use of Government information systems, disciplinary or adverse actions, criminal penalties, and or financial liability for the cost of such improper use; - 3 To the extent the user has any questions concerning use of government information systems, the user will consult with their supervisor or other appropriate person.
+- information systems, disciplinary or adverse actions, criminal penalties, and or financial liability for the cost of such improper use; - (g) In addition to the minimum requirements set forth above it is recommended that usage banners, policies and user agreements collectively will provide, in some form, for the following: - The user acknowledges, understands and agrees to be bound by requirements for use of government information systems consistent with DOE O 203.1, Limited Personal Use of Government Office Equipment including Information Technology, current version, and any other applicable DOE Order or directive regarding use of DOE information systems; - To the extent the user has any questions concerning use of government information systems, the user will consult with their supervisor or other appropriate person.

-To the extent the usage banners satisfy the above provisions, such banners will be in compliance with DOE O 470.5, Insider Threat Program, dated 6-2-14, paragraph 4.f.
+To the extent the usage banners satisfy the above provisions, such banners will be in compliance with DOE O 470.5, Insider Threat Program, dated 6-2-14. paragraph 4.f.

-- (9) Media Controls. - (a) Must address risk-based protection of information on media used by or produced by information systems using the NIST SP 800-53 controls. - (b) Must require appropriate media sanitization procedures. - (c) Must require disposal of electronic media in accordance with DOE and NNSA record retention schedules and requirements. - j.
-Existing System Authorizations and CSPPs. - (1) Existing systems retain authorization to operate until reauthorization is required (e.g., the systems have passed the authorization expiration date or because of significant security changes in the security requirements of the information system).
+(9) Media Controls.

+- (a) Must address risk-based protection of information on media used by or produced by information systems using the NIST SP 800-53 controls. - (b) Must require appropriate media sanitization procedures. - (c) Must require disposal of electronic media in accordance with DOE and NNSA record retention schedules and requirements.

+j.
+Existing System Authorizations and CSPPs.

+(1) Existing systems retain authorization to operate until reauthorization is required (e.g., the systems have passed the authorization expiration date or because of significant security changes in the security requirements of the information system).
 Reauthorization must be in accordance with the applicable DE-CSPP and should incorporate continuous monitoring and ongoing authorization, where practical.
 Existing ongoing authorizations must be reevaluated in accordance with the applicable DE-CSPP.
-For

-- contractors to fully assess the CRD the DE-CSPPs should be in place prior to requesting an assessment of effects. - (2) Existing CSPPs must be updated to address revised requirements of this Order within one year of its issuance. - k.
-Requirements for contractors are provided in a CRD as Attachment 1. - Requirements for COs when including the CRD in contracts.
+For contractors to fully assess the CRD the DE-CSPPs should be in place prior to requesting an assessment of effects.

+(2) Existing CSPPs must be updated to address revised requirements of this Order within one year of its issuance.

+- k.
+Requirements for contractors are provided in the CRD as Attachment 1. - 1.
+Requirements for COs when including the CRD in contracts.
 The HDE, or his or her designee, shall notify the CO and other appropriate subject matter experts in the organization that the directive applies to an existing contract or to a solicitation for a future contract.
 For existing contracts, the HDE shall designate appropriate representatives to work with the CO to develop an appropriately tailored set of standards, practices, and controls. - (1) For existing Management & Operating M&O contracts, after being notified by the HDE, or his or her designee, the CO shall provide the contractor the opportunity to assess the effect of incorporating the CRD on contract cost, funding, schedule, and technical performance, and to provide input on the appropriately tailored set of requirements for the contract.
 All associated activities will be accomplished in a timely manner and, if applicable, in accordance with the timelines established in Department of Energy Acquisition Regulation 970.5204-2.
 The CO will incorporate the CRD without alteration unless the directive permits alteration and the appropriate process is followed. - (2) For existing non-M&O contracts, after being notified by the HDE, or his or her designee, the CO shall attempt to incorporate the CRD bilaterally.
 If attempts to negotiate the CRD into the contract bilaterally are not successful, the CO shall consult with the Head of Contracting Activity, Headquarters program office, and General Counsel.
 The CO shall incorporate the CRD without alteration unless the CRD or directive permits alteration and the appropriate process is followed.